igwed93/alx-low_level_programming/0x08-recursion/README.md

-4-pow_recursion.c returns raises an int x to the power of an int y 5-sqrt_recursion is a function that returns the natural square root of a number 6-is_prime_number is a funciton that tests for the primality of a number
+4-pow_recursion.c returns raises an int x to the power of an int y 5-sqrt_recursion is a function that returns the natural square root of a number 6-is_prime_number is a funciton that tests for the primality of a number 100-is_palindrome.c is a function that checks if a string is a palindrome.